totoro253/PerformanceAnalysis/README.md

 # Context
 Consider investing in two stocks: Microsoft and General Electric.
 As a prudent investor, you analyze the historical performance of the stocks during the period of 1990-01-01 to 2017-12-31.

+#DOTCOM
+The dotcom bubble was an asset valuation bubble that occurred in the 90s.
+It led to a recession caused by highly speculative investments in internet-based businesses.
+The bubble burst in early 2000 after investors realized many of these companies had business models that weren’t viable.

+The dotcom bubble was an asset valuation bubble that occurred from 1995 to 2000 in which investors poured money into highly speculative Internet-based companies.
+The dotcom bubble was largely caused by the lack of due diligence by investors—they invested in Internet-based companies without qualifying an investment with reliable metrics.

+## Q4
+## What was the stock in 1995?

 # Q1: Which of the two stocks would have been your best performer during the study period?

 # Q2: Calculate quarterly returns instead of monthly